Fred Newman (philosopher): Playwriting, theater, and social therapy

+Anti-semitism allegations

 Some of Newman's plays have been cited as examples of alleged anti-Semitism by the Anti-Defamation League (ADL), which Newman described as "politically motivated".
 In his play No Room for Zion (1989), Newman recounts the transition in his own Bronx Jewish community from primarily working class to increasingly middle class and upwardly mobile, rapidly losing its identity as an immigrant community tied to traditional ideals (represented by the Rabbi Zion of the play's title).
 In the play, Newman goes on to present his view of the postwar shifts in Jewish political alignments, both domestically and internationally:

 From the West Bank to the West Side of Manhattan, international Jewry was being forced to face its written-in-blood deal with the capitalist devil.
 In exchange for an unstable assimilation, Jews under the leadership of Zionism would "do-unto-others-what-others-had-done-unto-them."
 The others to be done unto?
 People of color.
 The doing?
 Ghettoization and genocide.
 The Jew, the dirty Jew, once the ultimate victim of capitalism's soul, fascism, would become a victimizer on behalf of capitalism, a self-righteous dehumanizer and murderer of people of color, a racist bigot whom in the language of Zionism changed the meaning of "Never Again" from "Never Again for anyone" to "Never again for us – and let the devil take everyone else.

 The ADL also criticized the Newman's 2004 play, Crown Heights, which was based on the 1991 riots sparked by the accidental death of a black child who was struck and killed by the motorcade of a prominent local rabbi.
 The ADL claimed that the production "distorts history and refuels hatred."
 One reviewer considered the production to be one that "seeks to unite the city's diverse youth and heal some of the wounds of past racial violence."